Arbitrate3280/LutrisToSunshine/README.md

 - Avoids duplicate entries in Sunshine

 ## Main Goal
-This tool is designed to work with Sunshine installed on the along with Lutris and/or Heroic.
+This tool is designed to work with Sunshine installed on the host along with Lutris and/or Heroic.
 I'm sharing it in case others find it useful.
 It was created with the help of AI, as I'm not a developer.
 Please note, this is a personal tool and not intended as a formal project.

 ## Installation